TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 Using the VMWare Image to Create Certificates for Transport Testing Tool (TTT)
 ==============================================================================

-Last updated: February 19, 2013 by Alan Viars
+Last updated: March 8th, 2013 by Alan Viars

 The goal of this document is to demonstrate how to create direct certificates for use with NIST's Transport Testing Tool (TTT).
 If you have a "headless" server